 Snape's face reddened in clear anger.
 "You imbecile," he hissed.
 "I'm going to get you expelled.
 Detention tonight at 7 o'clock and you'd better not be late.
-Then we will go to see the headmaster about your behaviour in this class."
+Then we'll go to see the headmaster about your behaviour in this class."

 Now Harry saw red.
 Without even considering what he was doing, he grabbed the remaining ingredients and threw them all together into his cauldron.
-Within seconds, the Potion exploded all over Harry, who screamed in pain and all of a sudden vanished with a whoosh.
+Within seconds, the potion exploded all over the boy, who screamed in pain and all of a sudden vanished with a whoosh.

 The students remained frozen in shock.
 "What happened?
 Where's Harry?" they asked, looking at the professor in confusion.
 However, even the Potions Master was unable to explain what could have occurred and turned pale.

-"Yes, of course Professor."
-Hermione reassured the teacher and followed Snape, having to run to keep up with the fast pace of the Potions Master, who was storming up to the Headmaster's office, his robes billowing as he strode.
+"Yes, of course, sir," Hermione reassured the teacher and followed Snape, having to run to keep up with the fast pace of the Potions Master, who was storming up to the headmaster's office, his robes billowing as he strode.
 The headmaster offered lemon drops and tea, which Snape and his student both declined, before they proceeded to tell the story.

 While listening, Dumbledore's face became more and more pensive.
 "The Esnopia potion, you said?
 I'm sorry, Severus, but frankly speaking, I have no idea what this potion does, and I'm sure that you are proficient enough to determine what effect the wrongly made liquid will have had on our Mr. Potter."

-Severus remained pensive for a moment, until suddenly an alert expression showed in his eyes, while his always-pale face turned white as a sheet.
+Severus remained pensive for a moment, before all of a sudden realisation showed in his eyes, while his always-pale face turned white as a sheet.